Rds2151/RS-Remover/README.md

 1. Download RS Remover from GitHub.
 2. Install Makefile, if not already installed on your system.
-3. Run `make build` to install RS Remover.
+3. To install RS Remover, run `make build`.
-4. Run `make` to launch RS Remover.
+4. To launch RS Remover, run `make`.
+5. To delete the build files, run `make clean`.

 ## Scanning for Duplicate Files